 speaker

 Chief Financial Officer

-Yeah, thanks for asking that question.
-So just sort of the level set.
-The other segment that we disclose is our, or our distribution and manufacturing operations.
-It's still a relatively small component, but it structurally has lower gross margins.
-Then the install business, it has very good op ex leverage, but it has lower gross margins just in general.
-Those gross margins can be 7 to 800 basis points lower than the install gross margin.
-So that other segment grew at sort of a low teams rate in the quarter, whereas the install segment grew around 4% or so.
-So, because you had a higher rate of growth in that lower gross margin business.
-It weighed on overall gross margins by about 30 to 40 basis points.
-Fortunately, we did have, as you pointed out, the complimentary products or the other products that we install, like shower doors, open your mirrors and gutters.
-They actually grew at a rate faster than insulation overall insulation sales.
-So that's spray foam and fiberglass and they had a fairly solid improvement in gross margins.
+Yeah, Sue, thanks for asking that question.
+So just sort of the level set, the other segment that we disclose is our are our distribution and manufacturing operations.
+It's still a relatively small component, but it structurally has lower gross margins than the install business.
+It has very good OPEX leverage, but it has lower gross margins.
+Just in general, those gross margins can be 700 to 800 basis points lower than the install gross margin.
+So that other segment grew at sort of a low team's rate in the quarter, whereas the install segment grew around 4% or so.
+So because you had a higher rate of growth in that lower gross margin business, it weighed on overall gross margins by about 30 to 40 basis points.
+Fortunately, we did have, as you pointed out, the complementary products or the other products that we install, like shower doors, showering mirrors, and gutters, they actually grew at a rate faster than insulation, overall insulation sales, so that's spray foam and fiberglass, and they had a fairly solid improvement in gross margin.
 So that was an offset to the other segment sales growth.
-So in essence.
-To kind of fundamentally answer your question, and as I think everybody on the call knows this, our highest margin products are insulation.
-Right?
-And when you see.
-Higher rates of growth in lower margin products.
-Right that obviously impacts the gross margin, but then fortunately, we had the offsetting benefits.
-Of improving gross margin in the other products, and I, I should note that some of that improvement in the complimentary products gross margin did come from the efforts we're doing on the multifamily side to cross sell those other products into multifamily.
+So in essence, to kind of fundamentally answer your question, and as I think everybody on the call knows this, our highest margin products are insulation, right?
+And when you see higher rates of growth in lower margin products, right, that obviously impacts the gross margin.
+But then, fortunately, we had the offsetting benefits of improving gross margin in the other products.
+And I I should note that some of that improvement in the complementary products gross margin did come from the efforts we're doing on the multifamily side to cross-sell those other products into multifamily.

 speaker

-Okay, that's helpful color and then understanding that the big public builders are under pressure and they're trying to work through that spec inventory.
-But can you talk a bit about what you're hearing from some of your private builder customers?
-Some of the activity at the higher end of the market, anything that's different there are notable and anything across the various geographies that that is worth noting, especially maybe with the weather to start this year.
+Okay, that's helpful, Collar.
+And then, you know, understanding that the big public builders are under pressure and they're trying to work through that spec inventory, but can you talk a bit about what you're hearing from some of your private builder customers today some of the activity at the higher end of the market, anything that's different there or notable, and anything across the various geographies that is worth noting, especially maybe with the weather to start this year?

+speaker